hxyulin/hadron/README.md

 Hadron is a POSIX compliant, secure, and open-source operating system written in Rust.

-It is inspired by the [Linux kernel](https://www.kernel.org/), but with the constraints of the [SerenityOS](https://github.com/SerenityOS/serenity) operating system.
-This means that everything implemented in the kernel must be written from scratch, with the exception of the rust 'core', and 'alloc' libraries, and other utility libraries, that are not directly features of a kernel, or tools designed to be used in a kernel. (e.g. `spin`, `bitflags`, `unwinding`, etc.)
-This does not include build dependencies (Rust, Make, etc.), or tools to debug and run the kernel (Qemu, GDB, etc.).

 ## Building

 Building Hadron is supported on Linux and macOS.